carlosz1986/paperless-mailservice/README.md

 # Paperless Mailservice

 Paperless Mailservice is a simple Go application that pulls all documents marked with a custom tag and sends them to a defined email address.
+You can define different rulesets that allows you to send docs with different tags to different email adresses.
+Besides you can also send one document to two different email adresses.
 You need an SMTP mail server, a running Paperless instance, and any environment to run this Docker container.

 ## Table of Contents